Cross-collaborative agile UX/UI Research and Design

 Learnings from Responsive Web Re-Design

-During this cross-functional team collaboration, I learned a lot about time management and maintaining workload momentum while waiting on resources and responses from others.
+During this cross-functional team collaboration, I learned a great deal about time management and maintaining workload momentum while waiting for resources and responses from others.
 This provided me a chance to take the initiative and circle back.

-- Other users saw class cancelations as a bigger pain point than they were.
+- Other users saw class cancellations as a bigger pain point than they were.

-- Class series provide value for continuity and skills development.
+- Class series provides value for continuity and skills development.

 Thanks for reading my case study!